IRS Forms

 Voluntary filing

 Below $10 million, you may voluntarily file M‑3.
-If you choose it and you are under $50 million, you have two options, complete M‑3 in full or complete Part I and use M‑1 for the rest.
-If you use the Part I option, make sure M‑3 Part I line 11 equals M‑1 line 1, or the return will not foot.
+If you choose it, you must complete all three parts of M‑3 in full, not just Part I. Make sure Part I line 11 equals the Part II column A total, or the return will not foot.
 The IRS instructions state this equivalence plainly.

 Practical example